shadowsocks/shadowsocks-org/src/content/en/spec/01-protocol.md

 The request is encrypted using the speficied cipher with a random IV and the pre-shared key, it then becomes so-called _payload_.

 ##TCP
-The first request sent from client-side must contains the IV it generated and used for the encryption.
+The first packet of a shadowsocks TCP connection sent either from server-side or client-side must contains the randomly generated IV that used for the encryption.

 ```
 +-------+----------+